wwpass/gluu/INSTALLATION.md

 ### Importing users to Gluu
 If you have any account management infrastructure (i.e. Active Directory, OpenLDAP, eDirectory) make sure you provide a connectivity between Gluu and your LDAP directory.
 To import users to your Gluu server, refer to [Gluu instuction video 1](https://www.gluu.org/gluu-server-cache-refresh-configuration-part-1/), [2](https://www.gluu.org/gluu-server-cache-refresh-configuration-part-2/), [3](https://www.gluu.org/gluu-server-cache-refresh-configuration-part-3/).

-Alternatively there are instuctions on Gluu website:  [LDAP sync](https://gluu.org/docs/gluu-server/user-management/ldap-sync/), [LDAP authentication](https://gluu.org/docs/gluu-server/authn-guide/basic/)
+There are also instuctions on Gluu website for this: [LDAP sync](https://gluu.org/docs/gluu-server/user-management/ldap-sync/), [LDAP authentication](https://gluu.org/docs/gluu-server/authn-guide/basic/)

 If you don’t have any account management infrastructure or plan to use local Gluu accounts, please create all users and groups you need at this step before WWPass integration.
 Refer to: [Gluu documentation](https://gluu.org/docs/gluu-server/user-management/local-user-management/#manage-people)